 Note: If the tumbler motor stops unexpectedly, or fails to run, the motor's thermal safety switch may need to be reset.
-First, press the STOP button and unplug the tumbler.
-Then, raise the motor cover by lifting one of the cover tabs until the cover is held suspended by a magnet on the underside of the control panel.
-As shown in Figure 8B, the motor has a reset button which should be depressed firmly to reset the motor.
-Close the cover, plug in the tumbler, and press START again.
+First, unplug the tumbler.
+Then, raise the motor cover by lifting the cover tab, and then lift the prop rod and insert it into a pocket provided in the motor cover.
+As shown in Figure 8C, the motor has a reset button which can be depressed firmly to reset the motor.
+Lower the prop rod, close the cover, plug in the tumbler, and try starting the tumbler again.